luisparravicini/twitter-inactive-followers/README.md

 Twitter Inactive Followers
 ==========================

 I've made this script to try to find how many of the followers I have on twitter are inactive accounts.
-I think there are already services which does this and my approach to mark an account as inactive is naive.
+I think there are already services which does this and my approach to mark an account as inactive is naive, just coded this because I was bored.

 Requeriments
 ------------